ljfio/personal-website/content/articles/committed-to-2021.md

 This year I will commit to self-improvement through learning more about technological areas I have an interest in.

-This commitment was also driven by my latest role as a DevOps Engineer.
+This commitment was also driven by my latest role.
 This role has required me to expand my existing knowledge and is an area that I believe to be always evolving.

 ## Share More